LintonKoch/SQL-Learning/README.md

 *COUNT can apply to numerical and non-numeric date while SUM, MIN, MAX and AVG only works with numerical data.

-147: What is the total amount of money spent on salaries for all contracts starting after the 1st of Jan 1997?
+148: What is the total amount of money spent on salaries for all contracts starting after the 1st of Jan 1997?

+151: Which is the lowest employee number in the database, and which is the highest employee number in the database?

+154: What is the average annual salary paid ot employees who started after the 1st of Jan 1997?